Nik-Tavakolian/Shepherd/README.md

 ## Getting Started

-Shepherd is a Python program for correcting substitution errors and single insertion and deletion errors in DNA barcode reads, that occur during PCR amplification and sequencing.
+Shepherd is a Python program for correcting substitution errors and single insertion and deletion errors in DNA barcode reads.
+These errors occur during PCR amplification and sequencing of the DNA barcodes.
 Shepherd is cross-platform and runs on any computer with Python 3.8 or later and the Scipy library.

 The program consists of two python scripts: shepherd_t0.py and shepherd_multi.py.
 These scripts are used via a command line interface described below.